Large values of cusp forms on GL(n): Lagrangian singularities

-where \begin{enumerate} \item[--] the {\it caustic locus} $\mathsf{C}$ is the image of $L^{\rm sing}$ under $\pi$; \item[--] the {\it light zone} $\mathsf{L}$ is ${\rm Im}\, \pi - \mathsf{C}$; \item[--] the {\it shadow zone} $\mathsf{S}$ is $B-{\rm Im}\, \pi$. \end{enumerate} One could refine the singular locus $L^{\rm sing}$ and hence $\mathsf{C}$ into singularity types.
+One could refine $\mathsf{C}$ according to singularity types, which would lead to a stratification of the Lagrangian $L$ via the fibers of $\pi$.
 See \cite[\S2]{AV} for the general theory of stratifications via coranks of the first differential of a smooth mapping restricted to singular loci, and [{\it loc. cit.}, \S 21] for that same theory applied to the special case of Lagrangian mappings.
-For the Lagrangian mappings in \eqref{mH-def} it would be interesting to have an intrinsic description of $\mathsf{C}$.
-The answer may be rather complicated for, as we shall see in \S\ref{sec:fine-phase}, the example of $G=\PGL_3$ already exhibits a rich structure.
+We have carried this out for the examples in \eqref{mH-def} when $n=3$ (and under a self-dual assumption), where it already exhibits a rich structure.